 It does not matter the region or type of business you are trying to apply to.
 Two is the maximum limit.
 So choose wisely before applying!

 If you’re a recent graduate that is currently preparing for graduate school, then Analysis Group is the place for you.
 They offer summer internships as well as orientations and training programs pre-internship that prepare you for the career that will follow.

 The great thing that you will love about Analysis Group is that they actually hire the people they accept as their summer interns.

 According to their own statements, their interns often come back after they have graduated to occupy a full-time position within the bank.
 The positions Analysis Group has to offer are those of full-time Analysts.

-The main reason why I would advise you to apply for an equity research internship is that it will give you the unique opportunity to see if this career is really the one you are looking for.
+The main reason why I would advise you to apply for an equity research internship is that it will give you the unique opportunity to see if this career in equity analysis is really the one you are looking for.